Interpretability and Generalization Bounds for Learning Spatial Physics: Experiments

-\paragraph{Deep Linear Models and Shallow Neural Networks} We apply nonlinear parameterizations to the linear problem by training two different deep learning models, a deep linear model and a shallow neural network.
-Deep linear models are a tractable stepping stone between linear models and MLP \citep{saxe2013exact,arora2018optimization} to understand nonlinear training dynamics.
-Both models are trained with a larger hidden dimension than the input and output size (App.~\ref{app:hyper}).
-As seen in Figs.~\ref{fig:error:deeplin} and \ref{fig:error:mlp}, both models do not exhibit generalization behavior consistently.
-Both achieve low test error on $p_{\text{train}}$, but the test error sharply increases for any other dataset where $p_{\text{test}}\neq p_{\text{train}}$.
+\paragraph{Deep Linear Models and Shallow Neural Networks} We train two basic nonlinear models: a deep linear model and a shallow neural network.
+As seen in Figs.~\ref{fig:error:deeplin} and \ref{fig:error:mlp}, neither model exhibits generalization behavior consistently.
 The MLP is strongly diagonal, showing that the model will overfit to the training data, and not generalize in any case.
 The Deep Linear model shows mixed behavior: it exhibits subspace generalization on the sine and cosine datasets but not on the polynomial datasets.
 As with the linear model, some cross-subspace generalization is observed when the models are trained with piecewise linear functions.

 \paragraph{DeepONet and Neural Operators}